asschmidt/StudyOS/doc/components/Bootloader/Stage1.md

 LinearAddress = (0xFFFF * 16) + 0x0000 = 0xFFFF0 + 0x0000 = 0xFFFF0

-Looking at a standard memory map of a PC, we can clearly see, that the address where the processor starts the execution is located in the "Motherboard BIOS" section.
+Looking at a standard memory map of a PC, we can clearly see, that the address, where the processor starts the execution, is located in the "Motherboard BIOS" section.

 ![PC Memory Map](../../images/PC_Memory_Map.png)